·

 San Francisco’s Chinatown is the oldest in North America

 Who wouldn’t want to visit the oldest Chinatown in North America?
 The roughly 30-square-block neighborhood is also home to San Francisco’s first street: Grant Avenue.
-It’s a great neighborhood for wandering, and noshing on noodles, dumplings, and fresh-from-the-oven egg tarts.

 Visit the small streets, alleyways, and grocery stores selling unusual produce on Stockton Street.
 And check out the Tin How Temple on Waverly Place, one of the oldest still-operating Chinese temples in the United States.